Pregnancy symptoms vary from woman to woman. For me, I know I am pregnant before a positive pregnancy test. Here’s how I know I am pregnant.

 On my way to work I realized I felt strange and stopped at the store to buy a test.
 I waited until my pregnant best friend arrived at school to take the test.
 I laughed while I peed on the stick as I struggled to squat over the tiny toilets in her Kindergarten classroom bathroom.
 We stared at the test anxiously waiting for results to appear.

 I took six tests before I was confident in the result that I saw.
 The positive plus sign was always very faint.
 My best friend and I even took a test apart and held the middle up to the sunlight because we were sure there were two lines instead of just one.
 I hinted to Brandon that I thought I could be pregnant, but I didn’t want to get our hopes up.
-Just two days later, after I dissected the test, I decided to call the doctor to confirm what we prayed was true.
+I read too many posts about false positive pregnancy tests.
+Finally, I decided to call the OBGYN to confirm what we prayed was true.

-So how do I know that I am pregnant?
+So how do I know I am pregnant?

-If I wanted to, I could hide a pregnancy from others for quite a long time.
-I don’t start to show for months and could blame my upset stomach on pre-existing tummy troubles.
+If I want, I can hide my pregnancy from others for quite a long time.
+I don’t actually start to show in my midsection for months.
+My breasts seem to grow overnight, but that’s easy to hide.
+My upset stomach is also common as I’ve lived with pre-existing GI issues for year.
 What I can’t hide is the exhaustion, avoidance of wine, and frequent trips to the bathroom.
-Both times I was pregnant my Mom suspected before I even told her.
-She has some great pregnancy sense I tell ya.
+Every time I am pregnant my Mom or sister suspects it before I tell her; they have a great pregnancy sense.

-Who knows if we will have a third.
-Some days I totally think I want another baby, but others I wonder if we are all set with two.
+Who knows if we will have a third child.
+Some days I totally think I want another baby, but other days I wonder if we are all set with two children.
 What do I know is that I will probably have a feeling I’m pregnant before I see the plus sign on the test.